vibbits/containers-workshop/exercises/01_running_docker.md

 ### Exercise 2
 - Run a docker container and approach it interactively.
 In addition, mount the local `data/` folder to a new folder in the container `/data` within the Docker container `quay.io/biocontainers/fastqc:0.11.9--0`.
-Additional parameters: remove the container after it has run, approach it interactively so you can check whether the folder successfully mounted, give it an identifier name.
+Additional parameters: remove the container after it has run.

-- Do a quality control on the WT samples by using the following command: `fastqc WT*.fq.gz`.
+- Do a quality control on the WT samples by using the following command: `fastqc WT_lib1_R1.fq.gz`.
 For this you can use the command here above and change the interactive part for the actual command.

 ---